konspyre/TinyMotion/README.md

 for about 113.45 days, or just around 3.72 months.
 Real world conditions cause all sorts of degradation in run time.
 Expect (conservatively) that TinyMotion will last you a few weeks at best.
 (No promises!)

+Here are some stats:

+Idle power: ~0.06mA
+Wake up (every 8 seconds or when motion is detected/button is pressed): ~50mA (approximate) Wake-ups per hour: 450
+Vcc: 5v (running at a lower voltage will reduce power consumption, but requires bypassing the regulator on the PIR sensor)

 For more information about power usage, fuses, clock and pin connections check out the [source](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.ino).